Park Hill, Denver: Greater Park Hill Community Organization

+The Holly

+In 2008, nine individuals were indicted for burning down Holly Shopping Center in retaliation for the murder of Michael Asberry.
+The area around the shopping center, also known as Holly Square, was a known hangout for Bloods gang members.
+The arson, which caused over $2 million in damages, was captured on a nearby library's camera.
+The suspects were charged with use of explosives or incendiary devices, criminal mischief, first-degree arson, conspiracy, and possession of explosives.

+In 2021, journalist Julian Rubinstein released a book titled, "The Holly: Five Bullets, One Gun, and the Struggle to Save an American Neighborhood."
+Rubinstein discusses the 2013 shooting of Hasan Jones by Terrance Roberts, a former gang member turned peace activist and explores the social and historical context that brought the two men together, detailing Roberts's transformation into a prominent figure in the peace movement.
+The book also focuses on questionable practices within anti-gang efforts and law enforcement's relationship with the Holly community.
+The book follows Roberts' trial for attempted murder, assault, and possessing a weapon, while highlighting the psychological toll of his experiences.
+Rubinstein's work emphasizes the complexity of addressing violence, as it is influenced by state surveillance, structural racism, and socioeconomic struggles.

 Dahlia Square

 In the early 1950s, the Dahlia Square Shopping Center was built in Northeast Park Hill atop a landfill.
 Located between Dahlia Street and Elm Street and between East 33rd Avenue and East 35th Avenue, it was the commercial heart of the neighborhood during its time, and at its peak featured a number of businesses including a grocery store.
 As time passed, it fell into disrepair and was considered a nuisance by residents.

 Starting in the 1990s, under efforts by then-mayor Wellington Webb, several redevelopment plans were considered, but none was successful until April 2005, after Webb left office.
 In that month, the site was purchased by Parkhill Community Inc., a subsidiary of Brownfield Partners, LLC, which had been chosen by the Denver Urban Renewal Authority (DURA) to clean up the site and prepare it for redevelopment.
 In late 2005, DURA announced it would work exclusively with Alliance Development Partners, Inc., to redevelop the site when remediation was complete.
 Alliance was formed by Webb and partners.

 Demolition of the structures on the site, including removal of asbestos, was completed by December 2005, and remediation of the landfill began in February 2006.